 Each fall, Shallowford youth lead worship during Youth Sunday.
 This is an opportunity for our youth to step into worship leadership where they prepare their own liturgy, write their own sermons, and lead the congregation in prayer and through song.

-Throughout the year, Shallowford offers/provides a variety of trips for all the different age groups of our youth.
-In the spring, Rev. Bradley Kibler, Associate Pastor for Youth & Programs, spends time caring for our middle and high school students through two separate retreats.
-Each summer, youth have the option to attend a week-long trip to the Montreat Worship Conference in Asheville, North Carolina, and an annual mission trip to held out a community in need.
+Throughout the year, Shallowford offers a variety of trips for all the different age groups of our youth.
+The Reverend Bradley Kibler, Associate Pastor for Youth & Programs, offers both a middle and high school students through the year.
+Each summer, youth have the option to attend a week-long trip to the Montreat Youth Conference in Montreat, North Carolina, as well as a mission trip to serve in another community.